nperez-z/Thematic-Project-Bot/README.md

 # Discord Bot

 ## Overview
 This is a Discord bot built with JavaScript using Node.js.
-The bot currently only responds to a /ping command, replying with "Pong!"
+The bot currently has an ai gamer personality and will reply with /ping.
 ## Prerequisites
 To set up and run the bot, you will need the following: